bcmc/oss/automation/README.md

-###DISCLAIMER
+####DISCLAIMER
- *ANY DOWNLOAD AND USE OF THIS UNSUPPORTED SOFTWARE PROGRAM PRODUCT IS DONE AT THE USERS OWN RISK AND THE USER WILL BE SOLELY RESPONSIBLE FOR ANY DAMAGE TO – WITHOUT LIMITATION – ANY COMPUTER SYSTEM OR LOSS OF DATA THAT RESULTS FROM SUCH ACTIVITIES.
-SHOULD IT PROVE DEFECTIVE,     USER ASSUMES THE COST OF ALL NECESSARY SERVICING, REPAIR AND/OR CORRECTION.
-IT IS THEREFORE UP TO THE USER TO TAKE ADEQUATE PRECAUTION AGAINST POSSIBLE DAMAGES     RESULTING FROM THIS UNSUPPORTED SOFTWARE.*
+>*ANY DOWNLOAD AND USE OF THIS UNSUPPORTED SOFTWARE PROGRAM PRODUCT IS DONE AT
+>THE USERS OWN RISK AND THE USER WILL BE SOLELY RESPONSIBLE FOR ANY DAMAGE TO
+>– WITHOUT LIMITATION – ANY COMPUTER SYSTEM OR LOSS OF DATA THAT RESULTS FROM
+>SUCH ACTIVITIES.
+SHOULD IT PROVE DEFECTIVE,     USER ASSUMES THE COST OF ALL
+>NECESSARY SERVICING, REPAIR AND/OR CORRECTION.
+IT IS THEREFORE UP TO THE
+>USER TO TAKE ADEQUATE PRECAUTION AGAINST POSSIBLE DAMAGES     RESULTING FROM
+>THIS UNSUPPORTED SOFTWARE.*

- Description: Simple set of scripts to automate AIS data pulls into MISP to
+ Description: Simple set of scripts to automate AIS data pulls into MISP to enable:

- enable quick correlation, taxonomy tagging and review of data.
+ + Quick correlation, taxonomy tagging, visualization and review of data.
- Automation can also be used as standalone scripts
+ + Automation can also be used as standalone scripts
- Scripts are simply a working POC and written to only support TAXII 1.1
+ + *Scripts are simply a working POC and written to only support TAXII 1.1*
- Author: Cory Kennedy (@corykennedy)
+ + Author: Cory Kennedy (@corykennedy)

                          ``` _____  .___  _________
                             /  _  \ |   |/   _____/